Yatala Brewery

 Power's sponsored the Brisbane Broncos and Cronulla Sharks NSWRL teams.
 By 1991/2 Power's had claimed roughly 14% of Queensland's beer market until being bought out by Foster's Group CUB brewery.
-In 1992 Power's entered into a joint operation with CUB.
-As Bernie Power claimed later the brewery was close to closure when CUB stepped in.
+In 1992, Power's entered into a joint operation with CUB.
+As Bernie Power claimed later, the brewery was close to closure when CUB stepped in.
 He sold out to CUB in 1993.
-The entire length of Yatala Rd was owned by Power's, and the site was approved for brewing.
+The entire length of Yatala Road was owned by Power's, and the site was approved for brewing.
 CUB then set about building the largest brewery in the country.
 The original beers were Power's Bitter, Power's Gold and Power's Dry.
 The replacement facility now produces all of the CUB beers consumed outside of Victoria.

 The story of Power's Brewery can now be found on Liquid wit-Power's Bitter advertising campaign.
 Other mentions of the beer can be found on the Foster's lager page and Australian beer page.

 The Power Brewing sponsored Brisbane Broncos, won the 1992 NSWRL Grand Final, the telecast rights had been secured in March 1992 by Andrew Cole (AKA Adman Andy) using a strategy and tactics that saw long time telecast holder XXXX Castlemaine Brewer lose those telecast rights on the 9 Network, the official broadcaster of the NSWRL in Australia.
 The sponsorship of the NSWRL gave Power Brewing the necessary coverage to their target market that in part lead to the increase in their market share of the Queensland beer market.

+In early 2023 C.U.B released a new full strength label called Power's Ultra Smooth Lager with moderate success, and a few weeks later Power's ultra smooth lager became sponsor of the Gold Coast Suns AFL team by naming a section of their stadium Power's Pocket, effectively bringing the brand back to being associated with Queensland sports teams and making the Gold Coast Suns the second sports team sponsored by Power's.